JRMurr/JRMurr.github.io/data/blog/rust-enviorment-and-docker-build-with-nix-flakes.md

 There are many [thousands of packages](https://search.nixos.org/packages) in the nixpkg repository, and they are updated often so here will use the unstable branch.
 We also added [flake-utils](https://github.com/numtide/flake-utils) which helps us generalize the flake to support multiple systems, not just Linux.

 Now on Linux and mac the hello package will build.
-Now run `nix build`, you should see a `result` folder which contains the `hello` package, you can run it with `./result/bin/hello`.
+When you run `nix build`, you should see a `result` folder which contains the `hello` package, you can run it with `./result/bin/hello`.
+The `result` folder is a symlink to the output of build in the nix store (where nix keeps all outputs).
+It will not always be a folder, it will just depend on the build.

-## Rust in nix
+## Rust in Nix

 To move on from "hello world" to rust lets add another input